rxn7/fif/README.md

 <p align=center>
   <img src="docs/logo.png" width="256">
 </p>
-Fif is a framework that can be used as a library (like SFML) or as an actual game engine (like Godot or Unity) using Fifed (fif editor).
+Fif is a 2D game engine with an editor (fifed).

 # Table of contents
 - [To do](#to-do)